Samillion/ModernZ/README.md

 For a full list [click here](https://github.com/Samillion/ModernX-Lite/commits/main/modernxlite.lua)

 ### To do list:
-- [ ] Re-organize the functions and variables so the order makes sense and not just random
+- [x] Re-organize the functions and variables so the order makes sense and not just random [[commit](https://github.com/Samillion/ModernX-Lite/commit/ff980c8a31a5306f8832ab03b51024deb1feb94a)]
 - [ ] Ensure all included functions and variables are actually used and not remnants of the past
 - [ ] Improve button placements
 - [ ] Include more customization options for colors